 The Retired designations are intended to recognize a certified nurse's years of service caring for acutely and/or critically ill patients and to acknowledge their dedication to having been certified.

 Retirement from clinical practice can take place for many reasons including illness or disability, career change or choice.
 Many nurses would like to stay connected, no matter which path they choose.
 The Retired designations are points on a career map that allow a nurse to demonstrate their professional value.

 The Retired designations are renewable every three years.

-- Have been certified as a CCRN, CCRN-E, CCRN-K or PCCN at some time in your career
+- Have been certified as a CCRN, CCRN-K, CCRN-E, PCCN or PCCN-K at some time in your career

 - Submission of a completed application and fee.

 - Monthly issues of AACN Bold Voices to keep you well-informed of organizational activities and the evolving profession of nursing

 - Eligible to attend the Certification Celebration at NTI

 |Retired Status – Renewal

 Payable in U.S. Funds.
 Fees are subject to change without notice.